 Mobility: Participants were asked to share their experiences in being able to get where they want and/or need to go.
-The ability to walk downtown is a major attraction in Burlington however city sidewalks, crosswalks and crossing lights are a problem.
-Also, elders compete for use of the sidewalks with many other walkers, bicycle riders and skateboarders who do not yield.
+The ability to walk downtown is a major attraction in Burlington, though city sidewalks, crosswalks, and crossing lights are a problem.
+Also, elders compete for use of the sidewalks with many other walkers, bicycle riders, and skateboarders, who do not yield.
 For many, driving is considered a necessity as walking becomes more challenging.
 Driving also continues to be considered a vital link to one's independence and freedom-two core values.
-Public transportation is an option for some and overall was it was praised (cost, drivers, easy entry) but pronounced too limited in route and schedule and not user-friendly.
-Participants urged the consideration of ride sharing not only to meet the need for increased mobility but also increased community connection for potentially isolated members of our community.
+Public transportation is an option for some, and overall it was praised (cost, drivers, easy entry) but pronounced too limited in route and schedule and not user-friendly.
+Participants urged the consideration of ride sharing not only to meet the need for increased mobility but also to increase community connection for potentially isolated members of our community.
 They noted the critical connection between mobility and ability to remain active in community life.

-Community Engagement: Participants shared many ideas related to the cultural, civic and volunteer opportunities in Burlington.
-Embedded in these discussions was a deep appreciation for the rich cultural life in Burlington coupled with perceptions about community attitudes and biases towards seniors that limited meaningful community connection and engagement of seniors as vibrant contributors to community life.
+Community Engagement: Participants shared many ideas related to the cultural, civic, and volunteer opportunities in Burlington.
+Embedded in these discussions was a deep appreciation for the rich cultural life in the city coupled with perceptions about community attitudes and biases towards seniors that limited meaningful connection and engagement of seniors as vibrant contributors to community life.
 Burlington is praised for the numerous cultural events offered.
 Notable gaps were events and activities targeted to and/or accessible by elders at the waterfront and the lack of opportunities for "active seniors" and "the physically and cognitively able."
-Burlington was also praised for the ease of civic engagement and the ability to access decision-makers.
-These were important draws for choosing Burlington and central to remaining in the city.
-Volunteer opportunities were mentioned as ways by which seniors can remain engaged in community life-not as a means of providing service to seniors but rather to share their skills, abilities, expertise, and personal assets in creating a better community.
-While some spoke of the desire for new or expanded cultural events, a critical underlying theme was the desire to connect with others with similar interests and/or life experiences, to contribute to civic and cultural life in Burlington, and to remain useful.
+Participants also praised the ease with which one could be engaged and the ability to access decision-makers.
+These were important draws for choosing Burlington and central to participants wanting to remain in the city.
+Volunteer opportunities were mentioned as ways by which seniors can remain engaged in community life-not as a means of providing service to seniors, but rather to share their skills, abilities, expertise, and personal assets in creating a better community.
+While some spoke of the desire for new or expanded cultural events, a critical underlying theme was the desire to connect with others who share similar interests and/or life experiences, to contribute to civic and cultural life in Burlington, and to remain useful.

-Continuing the Discussion: Changing Times and Changing Attitudes We are in a time of change pushed by changing demographics, the coming of age of a generation with different life experiences and attitudes, and new technologies.
-Today's seniors (defined here as the 50+ population) include a significant portion of seniors who are active (both physically and politically), computer literate, single and without extended family ties in Burlington.
-Planning for this population presents a new challenge-from expectations of going out in the winter which presumes safe sidewalks and streets to the need for new ways to create networks of "family" to provide connection and care.
+Continuing the Discussion-Changing Times and Changing Attitudes: We are in a time of change pushed by changing demographics, the coming of age of a generation with different life experiences and attitudes, and new technologies.
+Today's seniors (defined here as the 50+ population) include a significant portion of seniors who are active (both physically and politically), computer literate, single, and without extended family ties in Burlington.
+Planning for this population presents a new challenge-from expectations of going out in the winter that presume safe sidewalks and streets, to the need for new ways to create networks of "family" to provide connection and care.

 Planning and community design in the future needs to be informed by theses cultural changes as well as by a shift in cultural attitudes about growing older and the aged.
-Many of the discussion participants spoke of negative cultural attitudes and biases about our older residents which discount the contributions they can continue to make in the community.
+Many of the discussion participants spoke of negative cultural attitudes and biases about our older residents, which discount the contributions they can continue to make in the community.